-

 Answer

-On July 29, the City held a special event to mark the start of construction of a new soccer dome at NMRP.
-This project is a collaborative effort between the City and the Vaughan Soccer Club, which are partnering to design, build, operate, and maintain the future facility.
-The soccer dome, which will be ready for play by the end of the year, will feature an 11 versus 11 artificial turf field and offer year-round indoor programming.
+Earlier this year, the City held a special event to mark the opening of Vaughan's first-ever indoor soccer dome - the Treasure Hill Soccer Centre.
+This project is a partnership between the City and the Vaughan Soccer Club to design, build, operate, and maintain the soccer dome.
+The soccer dome features an 11 versus 11 artificial turf field and offers year-round indoor programming.
+To support more park users, the existing parking lot was expanded to include 200 new spaces and improved accessibility for visitors to enjoy and explore the fresh new turf!

 -